erikryverling/android-template/README.md

-# android-template
+# Android template
-A bare bone Android template
+This is a bare-bone Android template for setting up a new project